DanielSTCYT/DanielSTCYT.github.io/README.md

-This is Literally just a website for me and my friends
+This is my cool GGG Website check it out lol